 Theodore Roosevelt: Ranching and Western Adventure

 In 1884, Theodore Roosevelt’s life turned poignant.
 He lost his wife and mother on the same tragic day, altering his path.
 Seeking solace and a fresh start, he embarked on a bold adventure, marking a defining chapter in his life’s story.
 Roosevelt journeyed to the Dakota Badlands, a remote and unforgiving region of the American West.
-Here, he found solace and ran a cattle ranch, fully embracing the rugged frontier lifestyle, exceeding mere refuge.
+Here, he also found solace and ran a cattle ranch, fully embracing the rugged frontier lifestyle, exceeding mere refuge.

 Theodore Roosevelt’s Political Ascent